rytrasmi/dccrpg.github.io/_posts/2020-03-01-house-rules.md

 ---
 tags: rules
 ---
-We will be using a few slight modifications to the DCC RPG core rules.
+During DCC Toronto Tuesday, we will be using a few slight modifications to the DCC RPG core rules.
 These are mostly to limit crunchy aspects of the game and hopefully makes things more smooth and fun.
 <h1>Zero-Level Player Parties</h1>
 <p>All of a player's peasants will be assumed to be at the same location.
 So, marching order will be player-based.</p>
 <p>Of course, if you want one of your peasants to go off and do something, you can.
 But unless you say otherwise, they will stick together.</p>